The Drew Pearson Show

-The Drew Pearson Show was an American television program originally broadcast on ABC and later on the now defunct DuMont Television Network.
+The Drew Pearson Show is an American television program originally broadcast on ABC and later on the now defunct DuMont Television Network.
 The series ran from 1952 to 1953.
 It was a public affairs program hosted by political columnist Drew Pearson.

 The program aired Sunday nights at 11 (Eastern Standard Time) on ABC.
+It was sponsored by Carter Products.
 When the series moved to the DuMont network, it aired on Wednesday nights at 7:30.
 The series was cancelled in mid-March 1953.